Project Leader: Peter Brössel

 Project Leader: Nikola Kompa

 One way of approaching the topic is by recourse to the work of Vygotsky and his followers on private and inner speech.
-Vygotsky and neo-Vygotskian scholars emphasize the beneficial role of language for cognitive development, in particular its role in organizing, directing, and controlling behavior (Vygotsky 1986; Vygotsky & Luria 1994).
+Vygotsky and neo-Vygotskian scholars emphasize the beneficial role of language for cognitive development, for organizing, directing, and controlling behavior (Vygotsky 1986; Vygotsky & Luria 1994) as well as for self-reflection (Morin 2019) and social understanding (Fernyhough 2009).
 Children first acquire signs in social interaction, then learn to direct speech at themselves and to thereby control their behavior and organize their thought.
-Thus, language is claimed to be first acquired as an external symbol system before then becoming internalized and re-used as a cognitive tool.
-To date, there is a growing body of evidence that private or inner speech increases children’s performance in various problem-solving tasks and enhances cognitive control (Winsler et al. 2009; Diaz & Berg 1992).
+Thus, language is claimed to be first acquired as an external symbol system before then becomes internalized and re-used as a cognitive tool.
+To date, there is a growing body of evidence that private or inner speech increases children’s performance in problem-solving tasks and enhances cognitive control (Winsler et al. 2009; Diaz & Berk 1992;).

-The aim of the project is to carefully conceptualize key notions and to then develop a theoretically coherent as well as empirically informed account of private and inner speech which also allows for the generation of hypotheses about the cognitive functions they may serve.
-To that end, it will be necessary to first distinguish inner speech from related phenomena (Hurlburt et al. 2013; Fernyhough 2016; Gauker 2019), such as unsymbolized thinking, inner hearing or the auditory imagery of speech, motivational self-talk, etc. In a second step, the Vygotskian approach as well as more recent psychological and philosophical literature on inner and private speech needs to be critically reviewed.
+The aim of the project is to carefully conceptualize key notions, and to then develop a theoretically coherent as well as empirically informed account of private and inner speech which also allows for the generation of hypotheses about the cognitive functions they may serve.
+Particular attention will be devoted to the hypothesis that inner speech can be used to enhance social understanding, either by facilitating perspective-taking or by scaffolding the narrative interpretation of experience, or both.
+To that end, it will be necessary to first distinguish inner speech from related phenomena (Hurlburt et al. 2013; Fernyhough 2016; Gauker 2019such as unsymbolized thinking, inner hearing or the auditory imagery of inner speech, motivational self-talk, etc. In a second step, the Vygotskian approach as well as more recent psychological and philosophical literature on inner and private speech needs to be critically reviewed.
 This will put us in a position to develop, in a third, step, a model of the cognitive functions inner and private speech might serve (cf. Alderson-Day & Fernyhough 2015 for a sketch) and to generate, in a fourth step, hypotheses that could then be put to empirical test.